Ousmane Dembélé: Personal life

+Dembélé is a Muslim and observes Ramadan, which requires him to fast from dawn until sunset for roughly a month, including on training and match days.

-He married a Moroccan woman in a traditional Moroccan ceremony in France in December 2021.
-They have a daughter, born September 2022.
+In 2021, Dembélé married a Moroccan woman in a traditional Moroccan ceremony in France.
+They have a daughter, born in September 2022.
 Dembélé's fatherhood has been credited with him settling down, as he was previously one of Barcelona's most-fined players due to disciplinary issues.

-In July 2021, video footage of Dembélé along with teammate Antoine Griezmann circulated online, in which he was seen making racial comments against the Japanese technicians in their hotel room.
-As the technicians appeared to be troubleshooting the room's television, Dembélé made comments towards Griezmann in French, stating "All these ugly faces, just so you can play PES, aren't you ashamed?", continuing with "What the fuckin language?" before zooming in on one of the technicians' faces while laughing, mentioning "Are you technologically advanced in your country or not?".
+In July 2021, video footage of Dembélé and teammate Antoine Griezmann circulated online, in which Dembélé makes racial comments towards Japanese technicians in his hotel room.
+As the technicians appear to be troubleshooting the room's television, Dembélé says to Griezmann in French: "All these ugly faces, just so you can play PES, aren't you ashamed? ...
+What the fuckin language?".
+As the video zooms in on the technicians' faces, Dembélé laughs and comments, "Are you technologically advanced in your country or not?".